shelljs/shelljs/README.md

 var str = cat(['file1', 'file2']); // same as above
 ```

-Returns a string containing the given file, or a concatenated string
+Returns a [ShellString](#shellstringstr) containing the given file, or a
-containing the files if more than one file is given (a new line character is
+concatenated string containing the files if more than one file is given (a
-introduced between each file).
+new line character is introduced between each file).

 ### cd([dir])

 Changes to directory `dir` for the duration of the script.
 Changes to home
 directory if no argument is supplied.
+Returns a
+[ShellString](#shellstringstr) to indicate success or failure.

 ### chmod([options,] octal_mode || octal_string, file)